plechi/ScrapeQL/README.md

 #Why?

+In general, it is better to use a dedicated API to process external data.

+**But...**
-Sometimes you need to extract data from HTML.
-This can be a rather complicated Task, because you have to deal with
+...sometimes this is not possible and you need to extract data from HTML.
+This can be a very complicated Task, because you have to deal with
  - untidy HTML
  - complex code to navigate though DOM
  - many loops, ifs,...